oconnor663/founder/README.md

 A CLI fuzzy finder tool, built around `fzf` and `fd`.
 It remembers files you've selected in the past, and past selections are included as candidates in future searches even if they're not below the current directory.
-Pressint `<Ctrl-T>` switches between the default "combined" mode (history plus local non-hidden files) and the "local" mode (all local files, including hidden ones).
+Pressing `<Ctrl-T>` switches between the default "combined" mode (history plus local non-hidden files) and the "local" mode (all local files, including hidden ones).